nd-nuclear-theory/mcscript-ncci/docs/task.md

 - `hamiltonian`: `CoefficientDict`
-  - specification of Hamiltonian as a `CoefficientDict` of two-body operators passed as sources to h2mixer (see `mfdn.operators`)
+  - specification of Hamiltonian as a `CoefficientDict` of two-body operators passed as sources to h2mixer (see `ncci.operators.tb`)
   - If `None`, use standard H = Tintr + VNN + a_cm*N_cm

 ----------------------------------------------------------------